MoAlyousef/red/README.md

 ![image](https://github.com/MoAlyousef/red/assets/37966791/c43a180f-d1db-4528-ace6-d3713dcda202)

 ## Known issues
-- On Windows, the terminal defaults to cmd.
-More ansi escape sequences need to be handled to support powershell.
 - If you're running KDE and no icons appear in the FileBrowser, you can try setting the KDEDIR to /usr/local.
 - Highlighting via tree-sitter seems to vary between different language modules. tree-sitter-json seems quite limited for example.